 I say no. Not just “no,” but … just NO, but … you can fill in the rest.

 If the story was worth the effort to commit the time and dollars to develop the manuscript, and it’s financially feasible (which means your manuscript needs a section on financial responsibility), and it provides the right, intentional tools to fulfill the vision and mission, then the story needs to be told.
 It needs to come to fruition.
 It needs to be built … or leased … or purchased … or renovated … or converted.

 Don’t allow your manuscripts and pretty pictures to wind up in a closet at the church or in the pastor’s car trunk.
 We don’t have the luxury of gambling with odds as in the examples above, with Kingdom assets.
 We can’t spend dollars, given sacrificially, knowing that the likelihood of reaching the finish line has a success ratio of 500-to-1.
 That’s a high-stakes venture, and not very responsible as a leader.

 If your team has been properly led through a well-crafted process, and has fully vetted your ministry needs, culture, financial capabilities, congregational buy-in, team and other market conditions, then complete the work.
 Tell your story.

 There’s a world waiting to read it.

-Tim Cool is project executive at Visioneering Studios in Charlotte, NC, and founder of Cool Solutions Group.
-Since 1986, Cool has served the church community in the areas of construction, facility planning and facility management.
+Tim Cool is the Chief Solutions Office of Cool Solutions Group.
+Since 1986, Tim has led churches to be intentional with the planning, development and life cycle management of the facilities God has entrusted them.
 He can be reached at email@example.com.
 This blog originally appeared on his blog, “Cool Conversations Live.”